cosmofur/EX716/README.md

             Exits the emulator.

 r       Reset
             Resets the PC and stops current state.
-Might be usefull for restarting debugging, but does NOT reset all memory to its original state, just the PC and flags.
+Might be useful for restarting debugging, but does NOT reset all memory to its original state, just the PC and flags.

-w       Set a memory watchpoints, when disassemble is used, it will also print values at any watch points.
+w       Set a memory watch-points, when disassemble is used, it will also print values at any watch points.

 --------------------------------------
 Disk IO

-The CPU is too primative to directly work with a real disk or filesystem, but we do provide some very basic disk IO tools.
+The CPU is too primitive to directly work with a real disk or file system, but we do provide some very basic disk IO tools.
 In the validate folder are some code examples that use this.

-We have to imagine the hard disks attacheed to this CPU are primative 1970's disk packs.
+We have to imagine the hard disks attached to this CPU are primitive 1970's disk packs.
 Each disk in the pack holds a max of 32MB of data, broken up in 64K of 512 byte Sectors.
-All read and wrires are directly at the Sector level, so to something like apppending a variable length string to a text file will require some addditional string processing as well as buffering the Sector being written to.
+All read and writes are directly at the Sector level, so to something like appending a variable length string to a text file will require some additional string processing as well as buffering the Sector being written to.

 Code Macros
 @DISKSEL  A  Selects which disk to use with a constant number.